Sterilization (microbiology): Spacecraft

 There are strict international rules to protect the contamination of Solar System bodies from biological material from Earth.
 Standards vary depending on both the type of mission and its destination; the more likely a planet is considered to be habitable, the stricter the requirements are.

 Many components of instruments used on spacecraft cannot withstand very high temperatures, so techniques not requiring excessive temperatures are used as tolerated, including heating to at least 120 C, chemical sterilization, oxidization, ultraviolet, and irradiation.

 Quantification

-The aim of sterilization is the reduction of initially present microorganisms or other potential pathogens.
-The degree of sterilization is commonly expressed by multiples of the decimal reduction time, or D-value, denoting the time needed to reduce the initial number $N_0$ to one tenth ($10^{-1}$) of its original value.
-Then the number of microorganisms $N$ after sterilization time $t$ is given by:
+Sterilization aims to reduce or eliminate microorganisms and other potential pathogens present in a material.
+In laboratory and industrial practice, steam sterilization is commonly used for culture media, except when treating heat-labile components.
+Microbial death by heat generally follows first-order kinetics, which can be expressed as: